-COLUMBIA, Mo. -- The Caruthersville Disaster Recovery Center, operated jointly by the U.S. Department of Homeland Security's Federal Management Agency (FEMA) and the State of Missouri Emergency Management Agency (SEMA), is changing its Saturday hours.
-The new hours are 9 a.m. to 6 p.m., Monday thru Friday and 9 a.m. to 3 p.m.
-CDT on Saturday.
+COLUMBIA, Mo. -- The Caruthersville Disaster Recovery Center, operated jointly by the U.S. Department of Homeland Security's Federal Management Agency (FEMA) and the State of Missouri Emergency Management Agency (SEMA), is changing its hours effective Monday, May 15.
+The new hours are 9 a.m. to 6 p.m.
+CDT, Monday thru Saturday.
 The center is located at the American Legion Post #88, on Truman Road.

 FEMA manages federal response and recovery efforts following any national incident.
 FEMA also initiates mitigation activities, works with state and local emergency managers, and manages the National Flood Insurance Program (NFIP).
 FEMA became part of the U.S. Department of Homeland Security on March 1, 2003.